Yuricst/yuricst.github.io/_posts/2024-03-05-astrodynamics-julia.md

 Anyway, for (research in) Astrodynamics, I do think Julia can be an attractive option!

-- dynamic language that is fast! (numba/cython is nice, can be limiting)
+- dynamic language that is fast! (numba/cython is nice, but can be limiting)
 - [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl) is rich in capabilities (type of algorithms, customizability, parallelism paradigms...)
-- there is a SPICE wrapper - [`SPICE.jl`](https://github.com/JuliaAstro/SPICE.jl))
+- there is a SPICE wrapper - [`SPICE.jl`](https://github.com/JuliaAstro/SPICE.jl)
 - [`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) provides good support for solving LP/MILP/QP/CP etc. within a modeling language setting

 Meanwhile, drawbacks that I personally felt using Julia is: